 We spent $115 million in 2017 on our programs, which are designed to be both responsive and flexible to serve the immediate and long-term needs of people in difficult circumstances.

 RI was founded by a group of concerned individuals in Los Angeles in 1990 to respond to the Manjil– Rudbar earthquake in Iran, the country’s worst natural disaster on record.
-The organization established a European headquarters in London, UK, and followed this with a merger with EnterpriseWorks, a development organization with more than fifty years of experience, uniquely bringing together a development approach with a focus on crisis settings.
-Together, these organizations have grown under the Relief International name to become an international organization operating in sixteen countries.
+The organization established a European headquarters in London, UK, and followed this with a merger with EnterpriseWorks, a development organization with more than sixty years of experience, uniquely bringing together a development approach with a focus on crisis settings.
+Together, these organizations have grown under the Relief International name to become an international organization operating in eighteen countries.